rschristopher/rschristopher.github.io/src/commerce/understand-the-terms.md

 The goal is simply to make
  and receive payments.
 For businesses it means
- selling goods and serves,
+ selling goods and services,
  getting paid in Bitcoin.
 For customers it means
- paying for goods and services, as easily as you would pay in cash.
+ paying for goods and services -- as easily as you would pay in cash.